 oval, gray, imprinted with LOGO ZA

 oval, orange, imprinted with PA2

 oval, yellow, imprinted with LOGO ZK

 What are the possible side effects of paricalcitol (Zemplar)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop taking paricalcitol and call your doctor at once if you have a serious side effect such as:
+Stop using paricalcitol and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.